 A bung is a little rubber seal that is used to hold the airlock in the secondary fermenter.
 When buying the bung, make sure it will fit into your secondary.
 There are different sizes.
 If you’ve spent ten minutes trying to get it to fit, or if it falls into the fermenter, then you’ve got the wrong size.
 Don’t ask me how I know…

 An auto siphon with racking tube is the easy way to rack your wine.
 Simply put the tool into your secondary fermenter and pump to begin siphoning.
 It even has a tip on the end to minimize picking up sediment from the bottom of the fermenter.
 It’s used to siphon the liquid from one container and into the other.

 When racking the wine, you will have one end of the tube in the fermenter on a countertop with the other end flowing into either your secondary fermenter or bottle.

-To reach down to the floor you will probably need about five or six feet.
+To reach down to the floor you will probably need about five or six feet of tubing.
 My tube is about four feet long and I have to use a chair when racking.
 (I put the bottles in the chair – I’m tall enough to reach the counter on my own.)

 Wine Thief and Hydrometer

 To me, the wine thief and hydrometer go together.
 The wine thief (I love that name) is basically a long tube with a catch at the end.
 It’s used with the hydrometer to measure the amount of sugar and potential alcohol in your wine.
 This helps to determine if your wine will have the desired alcohol content.